JavaGT/wearetheuniversity.org/source/pages/university-history.md

 # 2000 onwards

+> At the beginning of the twenty-frst century, New Zealand’s universities are dominated by auditing and accountability measures which serve to discipline academic staff and students.
+Government-funding levers and policy directives are being used to ensure that universities support economic and labour market growth.
+This economic focus is constraining attempts to fulfl the socially progressive goals of universities at the very time when such projects are sorely needed.
+The picture is one of institutions and their academics being robbed of the space to be engaged in projects which are not countable, auditable, measurable or commercializable.
+Called by Winter (1991) the ‘new higher education’ environment, these symptoms are found in universities across the OECD most commonly under the banner of managerialism (Fredman and Doughney 2012; Lorenz 2012; Trowler 2001).
+The diffculty faced by academic staff and students alike is how to resist the myriad of managerial and auditing techniques infusing daily life in universities and narrowing the purpose of tertiary education.
+>
+> **Sandra Grey (2017, p.
+275)**

+> But over the last three decades successive New Zealand governments have sought to achieve a much closer alignment between the actions of tertiary education institutions and the goals of government (see, as an example, Ministry of Education 2008).
+Institutions must deliver material goods which generate a return for ‘NZ Inc’ (Jesson 2012; McLaughlin 2003; Zepke 2012).
+>
+> The ‘steering’ over the last three decades has privileged commercial- ization and corporatization in New Zealand’s tertiary education sector, turning universities into tools for economic growth.
+This is refected in the government strategy documents:
+> > There are three particular priorities that should shape the agenda for the sector: First is the drive to enhance New Zealand’s economic growth performance and raise labour productivity (Ministry of Education 2011: 3).
+[The goals are] … ensuring that the tertiary education system performs well, not just as its own system, but also as a part of the wider New Zealand economy … ensuring the system can adapt more quickly … addressing changing skill needs (Ministry of Business Innovation and Employment (MBIE) and Ministry of Education 2014: 7).
+>
+> **Sandra Grey (2017, p.
+279)**

 ## 2000
 > The Auckland University of Technology was established.
 Like Massey and Lincoln Universities it has a long history.
 Beginning life as the Auckland Technical School in 1895, in 1960 the secondary school and tertiary functions were separated, and the Auckland Technical Institute was set up.
 The Institute’s name was changed to the Auckland Institute of Technology in 1989 and changed its name again on 1 January 2000 when it gained university status.
 >